 Within five minutes from any given point on Hollywood Boulevard one may easily discover schools, churches, symphony concerts, sympathetic blondes or psvchoanalysts.
 It's all a matter of personal taste.
 Hollywood is at once a three-ring circus, a summer and winter resort, a beautiful section of a big city, a gathering place for nuts from all over the world, a center of culture and learning, and a great spot for whoopee and diversion.

 Briefly, Hollywood is a swell place to live.

-Briefly, Hollywood is a swell place to live.
-From the corner of Hollywood Boulevard and Vine Street-now the principal corner of town-one may arrive in ten minutes at the Hollywood Bowl, the Studio Club, Griffith Park, Poverty Row.
-Henry's, the Chinese Theater, Lucey's speakeasy, the Hollywood police station, the gas tank on Santa Monica Boulevard, the Mulholland Dam or a three day party np in Hollywoodland.
+From the corner of Hollywood Boulevard and Vine Street-now the principal corner of town-one may arrive in ten minutes at the Hollywood Bowl, the Studio Club, Griffith Park, Poverty Row, Henry's, the Chinese Theater, Lucey's speakeasy, the Hollywood police station, the gas tank on Santa Monica Boulevard, the Mulholland Dam or a three day party up in Hollywoodland.

-In spite of their famous and devastating book, "Queer People," the authors herein disprove the theory that they have no use for the film capital
+In spite of their famous and devastating book, "Queer People," the authors herein disprove the theory that they have no use for the film capital elastic as Leon Errol's legs.

 Patches of Hollywood may be found almost anywhere within a radius of twenty miles of that intersection.
-The mythical boundaries of this far-famed community are as elastic as Leon Errol's legs.
+The mythical boundaries of this far-famed community are as